Sweet cravings are challenging when you want to eat healthier and lose weight.

 However, if you satisfy your sweet cravings with sugary foods, whether natural or artificial, instead of bringing balance, this will increase the imbalance.
 You’ll fall into an addictive cycle.

 I had a client who was experiencing a Vata imbalance and had turned to candy.
 It became very addictive and she had a very hard time letting go of the candy.
 Before she met me she was trying to beat her addictive behavior with will-power.
-This is almost impossible.
-I then introduced in her life foods and lifestyle routines that would satisfy her taste for sweet and bring her back to a state of natural balance.
+This was almost impossible.
+I then introduced to her life foods and lifestyle routines that would satisfy her taste for sweet and bring her back to a state of natural balance.

 Other lifestyle strategies to manage the sweet cravings